 University of Minnesota Duluth Chancellor Lendley Black sat in the front row of a courtroom Tuesday, surrounded by fellow school officials and supporters.

-On the opposite side sat his predecessor, Kathryn Martin, accompanied by past players and supporters of former women's hockey coach Shannon Miller.
+On the opposite side sat his predecessor, Kathryn A. Martin, accompanied by past players and supporters of former women's hockey coach Shannon Miller.

 If the seating arrangement didn't provide a clear juxtaposition, their trips to the witness stand would.

 The chancellors were the first two witnesses called to testify in Miller's sex discrimination and retaliation trial against the university in U.S. District Court in Duluth.

 Earlier in the day, a jury of eight women and four men were selected and heard opening statements in the trial, which is expected to continue into next week.